 Dear HPU Friend:

-As you know by now, High Point University has differentiated itself over the last five years with academic relevance and with deserved merit.
+As you know by now, High Point University has differentiated itself over the last decade with academic relevance and with deserved merit.
 Some refer to the transformation as the “Miracle on Montlieu Avenue!”

 It’s true.
 The growth has been amazing — especially in the midst of the worst economic disruption in the last 50 years of America’s history.
 Stellar educators with accomplished credentials are attracted to this academy in large numbers each year.
 Students come to campus with a desire to learn and grow.
 Alumni are getting involved with renewed enthusiasm.
 Parents have become our best advocates.
 College counselors recommend HPU with spirited credibility.
 And our “philanthropic investors” are energized by the profound growth of the institution, and they generously resource it with a continuing reservoir of gifts.